kwaldenphd/searching/README.md

 26. Surrounding a phrase in quotation marks (`"Grinnell College"`) allows you to search for the entire phrase, rather than two distinct terms.

 <blockquote>Q11: Develop a list of three related terms.
-Describe and illustrate the relationship of those terms using the <code>AND OR NOT</code> Boolean operators.</blockquote>
+Describe and illustrate some of the different relationships that could exist between those terms, using the AND OR NOT Boolean operators.</blockquote>

-<blockquote>Q12: Describe how the other two Boolean operators (brackets and quotation) marks function in your own words.
-Include examples in your explanations.</blockquote>
+<blockquote>Q12: Using the same three related terms, provide examples of how the other two Boolean operators (brackets and quotation marks) function.</blockquote>

 ## Boolean Operators and Database Systems